Skip to main content

 Multi-Device Synchronization of Conversation Tag Modifications

-Instant Messaging supports multi-device login for the same user account.
-If your app user modifies conversation tags on the current device, the SDK will notify the user's other devices.
-Upon receiving the notification, other devices can call getTagsFromConversation to retrieve the latest tag data for the specified conversation from the RC server.
+RC supports multi-device login for the same user account.
+After setting up the conversation tag change listener conversationTagDelegate, when users add, remove, or edit tags on conversations from other devices, the onConversationTagChanged callback will be triggered, allowing the current device to receive conversation tag modification notifications from other devices.
+Upon receiving the notification, call the getTagsFromConversation method to fetch the latest tag data for the specified conversation from the RC server.

 tip